networld-to/vue-ap-timeline/README.md

 `fediverseHandle` and `fediversePlatform` (with value `mastodon` or `akkoma`) are required.

+The fediverseHandle can be also an alias, as long as the webfinger call returns the actually fediverse handle pointint to a real instance.

 ## Supported ActivityPub Platforms

 Through CORS issues making most, if not all, of the ActivityPub native endpoints